9/11 Chronicles: Breast Cancer Takes a Backseat

 I emerged from the tunnel in Brooklyn.
 The phone rang.
 It was my wife.
 She knew my route to work and mentioned that a small plane has flown into the World Trade Center.
 Had I seen anything when I passed through there?
 Nope.
 Nothing unusual.

 She called again ten minutes later and said something awful was happening.
-I pulled into my office parking lot and ran down the stairs to my office.
+I pulled into my office parking lot and went down the stairs to my office.
 The waiting room was already full.
 It was quiet.
 All my patients were focused on a small television set in the waiting room.
 Two towers were billowing smoke.

 By this time it was clear this was no accident.
 I called my wife and asked her to call our two boys.
 I called my nephew who was staying in my apartment and told him to stay abreast of developments.
 He had just moved to New York City three days earlier.